Château de Candé: History

 The first known Lord of Candé was Macé de Larçay, in 1313.
 François Briçonnet, the mayor of Tours and state treasurer, purchased the fief in 1499 and built a Renaissance house on the site of the old fortress.
 He died before the building was finished, and it was completed by his daughter, Jeanne, in 1508.

 Several owners succeeded to the estate, but none brought major transformations to the castle.
 According to terms of a sale contract dated 28 June 1715 between Georges-François de Guénand, seigneur de l'Étang and Pierre Anguille de la Niverdière, the land consisted of a château-fort, enclosed walls, ditches, drawbridge, barns, gardens, orchards, vines, mature wood of standing timbers and coppice, wild rabbits, and many other things.

-On 24 June 1853, Santiago Drake del Castillo, heir of a wealthy plantation owner, acquired the castle.
+On 24 June 1853, Santiago Drake del Castillo (fr), heir of a wealthy plantation owner, acquired the castle.
 At this time the northern wing was added, in the neo-gothic style; this tripled the living space.
 M. Drake del Castllo also founded a free school for some sixty young girls, in the valley between the château and the railway right-of-way.